jonnew/ONIX/oepcie/spec.md

 2. Device map indices
-    - An array of unsigned 32-bit keys corresponding the device map captured by the host during context initialisaiton
+    - An array of unsigned 32-bit keys corresponding the device map captured by the host during context initialization
     - The offset, size, and type information of the _i_th data block within the `data` section of each frame is determined by examining the _i_th member of the device map.